 1. Sichuan Hot Pot

-Hot Pot de Sichuan synthesizes its essence in its name, but before going there you must be clear about one thing: the gastronomy of this region of China is known for being very spicy.
-The chili pepper is the main element of this restaurant specializing in hot pot, but fortunately for Western palates there are three ranges of spiciness, so if you’re used to Spanish food it makes sense to start with the lowest.
+Sichuan Hot Pot synthesizes its essence in its name, but before you go you have to be clear about something: the gastronomy of this region of China is known for being very spicy.
+The chili pepper is the main element of this restaurant specializing in hot pot, but fortunately for Western palates there are three ranges of spiciness, so if you are accustomed to Spanish food it makes sense to start with the lowest.

-In the hot pots, the soup is usually for a minimum of three people and you can choose from the more than 60 ingredients offered in the menu to make the Chinese fondue to your liking.
+In the hot pots the soup is usually for a minimum of three people and you can choose from the more than 60 ingredients offered on the menu to make the Chinese fondue to your liking.

 2. Xiaolongkan Hot Pot

-Among the ingredients that you can add to your dish there are some very surprising ones, even for palates accustomed to the casquería madrileña.
-Duck blood, goose intestines, pork aorta, lotus root or bamboo mushroom are common foods in the Asian country and are now also served here.
+Among the ingredients that you can add to your dish there are some very surprising ones, even for palates accustomed to Madrid’s casquería.
+Duck blood, goose intestines, pork aorta, lotus flower root or bamboo fungus are common foods in the Asian country and are now also served here.

-📍 Maestro Arbós Street, 3 (Legazpi) Ventura Rodríguez Street, 5 (Moncloa)
+📍 Location: Calle Maestro Arbós, 3 (Legazpi) Calle Ventura Rodríguez, 5 (Moncloa)

 3. Don Hot Pot

 At Don Hot Pot you also cook the raw ingredients in the boiling cauldron in the middle of the table, but here both the sauces and the food have vegan and gluten-free options.
-They work with ingredients imported directly from China, thus ensuring the authenticity of the dish.
-Although the local public is not always accustomed to certain flavors, part of the fun of this type of restaurants is precisely to mix new things in the soup and be surprised with the result.
+They work with ingredients imported directly from China, so they ensure the authenticity of the dish.
+Although the local public is not always accustomed to certain flavors, part of the grace of this type of restaurant is precisely to mix new things in the soup and be surprised with the result.

 4. Yue Lai

-For more than a decade, Yun Lei has been one of the world’s leading chinese restaurants specialized in Sichuan cuisine.
-It has been a pioneer in serving hot pot, having it on its menu long before it became so popular, even before ramen proliferated in the city.
+Yun Lei has been for more than a decade one of the Chinese restaurants in Madrid specialized in Sichuan cuisine.
+It has been a pioneer in serving hot pot, it had it on its menu long before it became so popular, even before ramen proliferated in the city.

-Among all the options with which you can build your broth, we recommend you not to skip the peanut sauce, it is so good that it could be served separately as a tapa.
+Among all the options with which you can build your broth, we recommend you not to skip the peanut sauce, it is so good that they could serve it separately as a tapa.

 5. Mr Doulao

-Mr. Doulao has a difference from other hot pot restaurants on the list and that is that the cauldron is individual.
+Mr. Doulao has a difference with respect to other hot pot restaurants on the list and that is that the cauldron is individual.
 Here there are no specialized tables with purpose-made pot holes and separators for one broth and another broth, but an individual ceramic hob and an individual pot.
-In other words, there is some of the collaborative component of this dish that is lost, but the option of being able to order a hot pot for one, or two, is gained.
+In other words, there is something of the collaborative component of this dish that is lost, but the option of being able to order a hot pot for one, or two, is gained.